oktopuslinky/cs4348project2/Devlog.md

     - The thread for the customer
     - The main function which will control the thread management.
 My first code commit will be creating the file and declaring the functions necessary to build.

+# ll/16/2025 6:24 PM

+SESSION START
+During this session, I will be creating the file and declaring the functions.
+I will not write any of the logic inside of the functions yet, as that will be for future sessions.
+I will make sure to write what each function does as a docstring inside of it, that way I can easily come back and write the code in future sessions.
+This will help save time, as having a proper framework in advance eliminates issues with having to debug messy code due to poor planning.
+This will give me more time to clean up the code and make it more readable.